-Direct Redemption of SNX collateral with Synths
+Liquidation.
+Direct Redemption of SNX collateral with synths

 This SIP proposes to introduce direct redemption mechanism for synthetix collateral.
-Holders of Synths would be able to redeem their Synths against synthetix collateral that are staked, if the minter is below the liquidation ratio, at a fair discounted value.
+Holders of Synths would be able to redeem their Synths against synthetix collateral that are staked, if the staker is below the liquidation ratio, at a fair discounted value.

 - Allows holders of Synths to burn synth debt on behalf of minter and redeem underlying collateral.